KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 * **The Latent Choice (The Two Trees at L₁):**
     * The L₁ (ES / EM: Soma / Biosa) World-Node contains two overlaid potentials, represented by the Two Trees.
     * **The Aionic Tree (The Tree of Life):** The L₁ (centropic) potential.
 In the Primal State, this is the "original" that consciousness is focused on.
-    * **The Khaonic Tree (The Tree of Knowledge):** The IL₁ (inverse/mirror) potential.
+    * **The Khaonic Tree (The Tree of Knowledge):** The IL₁ (inverse / mirror) potential.
 In the Primal State, this is the "mirror" that is latent or un-activated.
     * The "Fall" is the volitional act of interfacing with this IL₁ (Khaonic) potential.

 * **The Tempter (The IL₄ Mirror-Archetype):**